lokisapocalypse/imdb/README.md

-# IMDB wrapper
+# OMDB wrapper

-This project serves as a wrapper between your application and the IMDB api.
+This project serves as a wrapper between your application and the omdb api.